 - Use of abbreviations.
 If you’re using a long name several times, then you can abbreviate it.
 Use the full name the first time you mention it and put the abbreviation in brackets.
-Afterwards, you can abbreviate.
+Afterward, you can abbreviate.

 - Use of pronouns.
-Speaking in first person undermines your objectivity.
+Speaking in the first person undermines your objectivity.
 Only use “I” and “we” in quotes.